Personal Website

 BIOL 310-Molecular Cell Biology

-I have taught two sections of the Molecular Cell Biology (BIOL310).
+I taught two sections of the Molecular Cell Biology (BIOL310).
 The sections met on MWF for 50 minute lectures.

 We used Lodish et al 2021, 9th edition as our text book.